 A CSA or community supported agriculture is another way you can buy local and seasonal foods directly from a farmer.
 Each week you’ll receive a box of fruits and vegetables, and other farm products may be included.
 All depends on the package you decide to select.
 Essentially its a weekly subscription of the freshest produce that is in season.
 Its a great way to try new vegetables for new ways of cooking.

-To find a local CSA check out:
+Fin a local CSA in your area, check out:

 I like this option a lot.
 Its a great way to get outdoor exercise, sunshine (free vitamin D) and de-stress/relax.
 You can grow in your backyard and/or indoors.
 Even if you don’t have space there are other option like joining a community garden.
 I have a hydroponic system set up to grow herbs and I also joined a local community garden in my neighborhood in the great city of Chicago.